wballard/VariableSky/api.markdown

 The Variable Sky server will create objects as needed to make sure your data is reachable.

-If you let go of this `Link`, you disconnect your `snapshot` from the server.
+If you let go of this `Link`, you disconnect your `callback` from the server.

 ### authenticate()